Skip to content Skip to footer navigation

 "Slow cookers use very little energy, and air fryers can cook meals in a shorter amount of time, and in most cases, you don't need to preheat.
 Avoid using the airfryer if you are cooking more than one batch, use your oven instead," says Fiona.

 Microwaves will cook or reheat food faster than an oven, but there can still be a difference in energy use between models.
-Looking at the models in our latest microwave reviews, that difference can be as much $9.03 in yearly running costs.
+Looking at just the standard models in our latest microwave reviews, that difference can be as much as $5.32 in yearly running costs.

-Other appliance swaps you might consider are using a toaster or sandwich press instead of a grill, or a kettle instead of boiling water on the cooktop.
-"And only boil as much water as you need in the kettle," says Ashley.
+Other appliance swaps you might consider are using a toaster instead of a grill, or a kettle instead of boiling water on a ceramic/electric cooktop.
+"Using an induction-compatible kettle to boil water on an induction cooktop has a similar boil time and running costs to an electric kettle," says Fiona.
+"And only boil as much water as you need in the kettle."

 Other energy-saving tips